namehash/ens-normalize-python/README.md

 #  TokenValid(cps=[101, 116, 104], type='valid')]
 ```

-For a valid name, you can find out how the input was transformed during normalization:
+For a normalizable name, you can find out how the input is transformed during normalization:

 ```python
 # Returns a list of transformations (substring -> string)